-Quest Diagnostics is our lab: please check with your health insurance company to determine provider eligibility with Quest Diagnostics
+Quest Diagnostics and Labcorp are our labs: please check with your health insurance company to determine provider eligibility with either Lab company.

 Confidential HIV screening is provided by nurse pracitioners experienced in sexual health counseling.
 Oral swabs or blood tests are offered.
 Results are provided in a confidential manner in person.
 HIV/AIDS info at CDC

 Gonorrhea and Chlamydia tests are recommended by the CDC for routine screening of sexually active men and women.
 Urine tests require not voiding for 1 hour before your appointment.
 Cervical or urthral samples may be used as well.

 Trichomoniasis is a protozoal STI that affects the vagina and male urethra.
 Diagnosis is based on clinical history and exam.

 Herpes Simplex Virus (HSV) type I or II is generally diagnosed by exam and/or culture of a suspected lesion on the genitals or mouth.
 Symptomatic and prophylactic treatments are available.

 Human Papilloma Virus (HPV) genital warts are diagnosed by clinical exam.